Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 They hated me.

-Are you doing Belfast or just?
+Are you booing Belfast or Jess?

 I need to just establish.

-Dublin is one of my favorite cities.
+Dublin is one of my favourite cities

-She says this every night.
+She says this every night

-I remember saying that to an Irish woman that I worked with years ago.
+to an Irish woman that I worked with years ago

-And she said, why?
+And she said why

-Sorry, I love your city, sorry about that.
+Sorry I love your city sorry about that

-Doesn't make my top ten.
+Doesn't make my top ten

 Oh man, thank you so much for coming out.

-Look, we've got couches.
+We've got couches.

 Look at this.